A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Relative invariants and degeneration formulae

-where $\bar{\Delta}$ is the anti-diagonal embedding \eqref{diag on Zboxphi} with respect to the automorphism $\bar{\sigma}$ in Data \ref{data on auto}.
 Moreover, in the presence of a torus action, the above equalities hold in equivariant Chow groups. \end{theorem} \begin{proof} The first equality is by the base change property of square root virtual pullbacks \cite[Prop.~1.15,~Def.~A.3]{Park1}.
 Similar base change implies that